mitre/training/solution_guides/AgentsFlag0.md

-1. In the left-handside navigation, select `Campaigns > agents`.
+1. In the left-handside navigation, select `CAMPAIGNS > agents`.
 1. Press the button `+Deploy an agent`.
 1. Choose `Sandcat` agent.
 1. Under Platform, choose your Operating System: Linux, Windows, or Darwin (MacOS).